gkmohomed/cybersecurity-assessment-lab/README.md

-Key Skills Demonstrated
+🧠 Key Skills Demonstrated

 Network reconnaissance with Nmap

-HTTP enumeration and header analysis
+HTTP enumeration and security-header analysis

-OWASP ZAP web security testing
+Web application assessment with OWASP ZAP

-Greenbone/OpenVAS vulnerability management

-Wireshark packet analysis
+Vulnerability assessment with Greenbone/OpenVAS

+Packet analysis with Wireshark

 Linux filesystem and metadata analysis with Autopsy

-Evidence collection and security reporting
+Evidence collection and technical documentation

-Risk interpretation and remediation documentation
+Risk interpretation and remediation recommendations

-Evidence Files

-All screenshots are stored in the screenshots/ folder.
-Text-based analysis and supporting notes are stored in evidence/.
-Command references are stored in notes/commands.txt.
+📁 Repository Contents

+report/ — final technical assessment report

+screenshots/ — visual evidence captured during the lab

+evidence/ — supporting findings and analysis notes

+notes/commands.txt — command reference for revision/interview preparation

+📄 Report

+View the Cybersecurity Assessment Lab Report (PDF)

+🎯 Learning Outcome

+This project demonstrates a complete beginner-to-intermediate assessment workflow: identify exposed services, examine web technologies, review scanner findings, inspect network traffic, perform basic filesystem forensics, and document evidence with security-focused recommendations.

-Portfolio Disclaimer
+⚠️ Portfolio Disclaimer

 This project was performed in an isolated, intentionally vulnerable VMware laboratory environment for educational purposes.
-The findings and addresses documented here are lab evidence, not claims about public systems.
+The IP addresses and security findings documented here belong to the private lab environment and are not claims about public or third-party systems.